-The Kreitzberg library maintains a small collection of various audiovisual materials (audiocassettes, CDs, CD-ROMs, DVDs, videocassettes, etc.) supporting the academic curriculum.
+We maintain a small collection of various audiovisual materials (primarily DVDs, but also some audiocassettes, CDs, CD-ROMs, videocassettes, etc.) supporting the academic curriculum.

-The Copyright Act of 1976 governs the rights of reproduction, adaptation, distribution, and public performance and display.
-Several sections of this act have implications for videocassettes, DVDs and computer file formats.
+The Copyright Act of 1976 governs the rights of reproduction, adaptation, distribution, display and public performance.
+Several sections of this act have implications for our AV collection.
 According to the ALA Library Fact Sheet 7: Video and Copyright*:

 The library loans videos, in whatever available format, to patrons for their personal use.
 DVDs have a 45 day loan period.
 Fees apply for lost items.

-Public performances of a video/DVD in the face-to-face classroom is an exception to the public performance right §110 (1) and therefore lawful.
-The following conditions apply:
+Public performances of a video/DVD in the face-to-face classroom is an exception and lawful under the following conditions:

-- The teaching activities are conducted by a non-profit education institution.
+- Teaching activities are conducted by a non-profit education institution

-- The performance is in connection with face-to-face teaching activities.
+- Performance is in connection with face-to-face teaching activities

-- The performance takes place in a classroom or similar place devoted to instruction.
+- Performance takes place in a classroom or similar place devoted to instruction

-- The person responsible for the performance has no reason to believe that the videotape was unlawfully made.*
+- Person responsible for the performance has no reason to believe the video was unlawfully made*

-Instructors may place on reserve videos that directly support the class curriculum.
-Reserve videos are available for check out during library business hours.
-Videos can be placed on reserve for 2 hours or 4 hours for “in library use only” or for 1 day or 5 days to circulate outside of the library.
+Videos that directly support the class curriculum may be put on reserve for check out during library business hours.
+Check out periods can be designated as in library use only for 2 or 4 hours or for 1 or 5 days to circulate outside of the library.

 “Most public performances of a video in a public room (including library meeting rooms), whether or not a fee is charged, are an infringement of copyright.
 Such performances require a public performance license from the rights holder.”*

-Most of the videos in the library do not have public performance rights.
-The library does purchase videos with public performance rights upon request and makes a “Public performance rights” note in the catalog record to indicate the item has those rights.
-Other video restrictions are also noted in the catalog record (“Institutional use only – not available for ILL,” etc.).
+Most videos in the library do not have public performance rights.
+The library purchases videos with these rights upon request and makes a “Public performance rights” note in the item’s catalog record (example).